 For FMW/FA running on 11g, ojdbc7.jar lives at wlserver_10.3/server/lib/ojdbc7.jar and ojdbc7dms.jar lives at modules/oracle.jdbc_11.1.1/ojdbc7dms.jar.
-It is also necessary to copy an updated 18.3 version of oraclepki.jar, osdt_core.jar, and osdt_cert.jar to the oracle_common/modules directory (download them from ttps://www.oracle.com/database/technologies/appdev/jdbc-ucp-183-downloads.html ).
+It is also necessary to copy an updated 18c/19c version of oraclepki.jar, osdt_core.jar, and osdt_cert.jar to the oracle_common/modules directory (for example, the 18.3 driver jar files can be downloaded from ttps://www.oracle.com/database/technologies/appdev/jdbc-ucp-183-downloads.html ).
 Also, add a new security provider oracle.secruity.pki.OraclePKIProvider to jdk1.7/jre/lib/security/java.security in position #3 (this allows for using SSO or PKCS12 wallets).

-You can and may need to update to a later version of Oracle driver jar files (18.3 or later) if you want some newer features, such as HTTP proxy configuration.
+You can and may need to update to a later version of Oracle driver jar files (18c or later) if you want some newer features, such as HTTP proxy configuration.
 Note that this requires the environment to be running JDK8.
-Also note that up-coming releases 126.96.36.199.0 and 188.8.131.52.0 will ship with the 19.3 driver so this upgrade is not required.

 Now that you have the necessary credential files, JDK, and driver jar files, you are ready to create the datasource.

-The online-WLST script is attached at this link to online-WLST script .
+The online-WLST script is attached at this link to online-WLST script (rename it online.py).
 To run the script, assuming that the server is started with the correct JDK and driver jar files, just run

 java weblogic.WLST online.py

-The REST script is attached at this link to REST script .
+The REST script is attached at this link to REST script (rename it rest.sh).
 To run the script, assuming that the server is started, just run the following from the domain home directory

-The alias name (serviceName variable) of the form of the form dbnnnnnnnnnnnn_tp is taken from the tnsnames.ora file.
-The URL is generated by using an @alias format "jdbc:oracle:thin:@dbnnnnnnnnnnnn_tp".
-For this to work, we also need to provide the directory where tnsnames.ora file is located (tns_admin variable) using the oracle.net.tns_admin driver property.
-Note that the URL information in the tnsnames.ora uses the long format so that the protocol can be specified as TCPS.
+The alias name (serviceName variable) of the form of the form "name_tp" is taken from the tnsnames.ora file.
+The URL is generated by using an @alias format "jdbc:oracle:thin:@name_tp".
+For this to work, we also need to provide the directory where tnsnames.ora file is located (the "tns_admin" variable) using the "oracle.net.tns_admin" driver property.
+Note that the URL information in the tnsnames.ora uses the long format so that the protocol can be alternatively specified as TCPS.

 The recommended test table name is "SQL ISVALID" for optimal testing and performance.
 You can set other connection pool parameters based on the standards for your organization.

-The current version of ATP (ATP-S) provides access to a single Pluggable DataBase (PDB) in a Container DataBase (CDB).
+ATP-S provides access to a single Pluggable DataBase (PDB) in a Container DataBase (CDB).
+(ATP-D provides an entire CDB and one or more PDB's.)
 Most of the operations on the PDB are similar to a normal Oracle database.
-You have a user called ADMIN that does not have the SYSDBA role but does have some administrative permissions to do things like creating schema objects and granting permissions.
+For ATP-S, you have a user called ADMIN that does not have the SYSDBA role but does have some administrative permissions to do things like creating schema objects and granting permissions.
 The number of sessions is configured at 100 * ATP cores.
 You cannot create a tablespace and the default available tablespace is named DATA and the temporary table space is named TEMP.
 The block size is fixed at 8k, meaning you cannot create indexes over approximately 6k in size.
 Some additional information about restrictions is provided at Autonomous Transaction Processing for Experienced Oracle Database Users .

-ATP is configured to not have GRID or RAC installed.
+ATP-S is configured to not have GRID or RAC installed.
 That means that FAN is not supported and only WLS GENERIC datasources can be created (Multi Data Source and Active GridLink cannot be used).
 The driver may try to get FAN events from the ONS server and fail because it isn't configured.
-To avoid this, we need to set the driver property oracle.jdbc.fanEnabled=false.
-This property is no longer needed if using the 18.3 driver.
+To avoid this, we explicitly set the driver property oracle.jdbc.fanEnabled=false.
+This property is no longer needed if using the 18c or later driver.

 The remainder of the configuration is focused on setting up two-way SSL between the client and the database.
 There are two options for configuring this and the credentials are available for both in the wallet zip file.